mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 ### New style of definitions

+Before we dig into details, it is worth reminding that compile-time errors generation is the most important feature of the library.
+If we did not make errors in our code and could handle quantities and write all the conversions correctly by hand, such a library would be of little use.
+We are humans and make mistakes.

+Also, the library is about to be used by many engineers who use C++ as a tool to get their work done and are not C++ template metaprogramming experts.
+This is why the compilation errors generated by this library should be as easy to understand as possible.
+Users should be able to quickly identify the cause of the issue and understand how to fix it.

-The [@MP-UNITS] library decided to use a rather unusual pattern to define entities, but it proved really successful, and we got great feedback from users so far.
+With the above in mind, the [@MP-UNITS] library decided to use a rather unusual pattern to define entities, but it proved really successful, and we have received great feedback from users.

+To improve the readability of compiler errors and types presented in a debugger, and to make it easier to correlate them with a user's written code, a new idiom in the library is to use the same identifier for a tag type and its instance.

-Here is how we define metre and second [@SI] base units:
+Here is how we define `metre` and `second` [@SI] base units:

 ```cpp
 inline constexpr struct metre final : named_unit<"m", kind_of<isq::length>> {} metre;